Open-Systems-Pharmacology/PAGE-2018-Workshop/README.md

 For more information and registration, please email Stephan on workshop@esqLABS.com.

-The workshop is currently restricted to 30 participants.
+The workshop is currently restricted to 20 participants.

 ## AGENDA

-As a use-case for above learnings, we will develop a PB-QSP model for naked antibody pre-treatment (nAb) for antibody-drug congugates (ADC) treatment of tumor growth, in detail:
+As a use-case for above learnings, we will develop a PB-QSP model for naked antibody pre-treatment (nAb) for antibody-drug conjugates (ADC) treatment of tumor growth, in detail:

 | Time (Monday 28 May) | Topic |
 | ------------- | ------------- |